christoff-el/edx_fetch/README.md

 As soon as it is logged in it will start to navigate to each problem set and collect the questions, don't touch anything.

-Eventually a html file will be put in the output directory.
+Eventually an html file for the problems and the exams will be put in the output directory.

+### The output

+Note that if you open the html in Safari, it might not show the whole document (maybe because it is quite long).
+Opening it in Chrome should work.